jayawd02/WebAssignment/README.md

 - open command promt after copying the backend folder and cd to the backend directory
 - run command "docker build . -t fitness_api"

+## Following links will no longer be accessible as the  solution is removed from AWS

 ### S3 bucket link for front end -
 http://fitnessworld.dinuz.live.s3-website-ap-southeast-2.amazonaws.com/